-We are part of the MILE team in the LAAS-CNRS, in Toulouse, France.
-Our main research interest focuses on “mechano-biology”: How do mechanical stresses interact with the living to dictate or modulate specific biological responses?
-We are particularly interested in compressive stresses, as any cell population proliferating in a confined environment is under pressure (literally, but probably also figuratively).
-We study the impact of mechanical stress on cell physiology from a both a physics and a biology standpoint, from a subcellular to a multicellular scale, developing original methods for an acute control of the mechanical environment.
+We study the impact of mechanical stress on cell physiology from both a physics and a biology standpoint, from a subcellular to a multicellular scale, developing original technologies for acute control and sensing of the mechanical and chemical environment.
 Visit our “Research” page to learn more about our ongoing research projects.